An Introduction to the Physics of Cough

 The Surprising Blood Flow

-The extreme pressure changes to the chest during cough, almost make the chest cavity function as a second heart: a single cough starting with a deep breath can:
+The extreme pressure changes during cough almost make the chest cavity function as a second heart.
+Thus, a single cough starting with a deep breath can:

-- During the inspiration phase, pull a small amount of blood from the extremities to the thorax.
+- Pull a small amount of blood from the extremities to the thorax (inspiration phase)

-- During the compression and expiratory phases, push almost 300 mL and then 700 mL of blood out of the chest toward the extremities, respectively.
+- Push about 300 mL and 700 mL of blood from the chest and toward the extremities, respectively (compression and expiratory phases).

-The extreme pressure and blood flow changes during a deep cough made people wonder whether coughing might help during a heart attack.
+The extreme pressure and blood flow changes during a deep cough made people wonder:

 Coughing as a CPR mechanism must NEVER delay contacting emergency services.